 Also travelling in the truck with Claxton was his co-driver, 44-year-old Erick Burks, who also died as a result of the crash.
 The driver of the other semi-truck involved in the crash was Sukhwinder Singh.
 Claxton’s family pursued a wrongful death lawsuit against Singh and his employer, PVR Transport, a Selma, California-based trucking company.

 According to accident reports, the crash occurred at around 3 a.m. when Singh missed his turnoff at an intersection.
 He pulled off the highway and then re-entered without using his flashers or signaling his intentions.
 Claxton was travelling eastbound at the same time, and rear-ended Singh’s trailer.
 The collision caused Claxton’s cab to burst into flames.
 He was killed instantly, and Burks died one month later.
 Burks’ estate was awarded a $2.3 million judgment in May of 2013.

 The lawsuit filed by the family of Claxton was successful.
 They were awarded $100,000 in punitive damages against PVS Transport, $2 million for lost wages, $100,000 was for pain and suffering, and $1,290.50 for estate administration expenses.

+A trucker was killed in a tragic crash.
+His family was awarded $2.2 million and an additional $1,290.50 to cover estate administration expenses.
 The Law Office of James F. Roberts & Associates, APC would like to extend sincere condolences to the Claxton and Burks families following this tragic crash.